RaviTambade/EAgroServices/Documentation/UserStories.md

 -As a farmer, I want the dashboard should display the average rates of goods in the market for the current day, so that I can see the current rates of crops.

--As a farmer, I want to see my history of collection list,  so that I can make buissness decison based on it .
+-As a farmer, I want to see my history of collection list,  so that I can make business decision based on it .

 -As a farmer, I want to filtering and searching for collection records, so that I can find specific collections.